Admin & Rights Overview

 Read – Platform user is able to view the applicable module but cannot make any changes.

 Read & Write – Platform user is able to both read and make changes to the applicable module.

-Approve & Publish – In modules where marketing content is created (for example, Campaigns or Surveys), an additional level of access is required to approve and publish created content.
+Approve & Publish – In modules where marketing content is created (for example, Campaigns), an additional level of access is required to approve and publish created content.